yesyinka/blog_source/pelican/content/python-oop-tdd-example-part1.markdown

 (venv)~/binary$ mkdir tests
 ```

-Finally, let us check that is correctly working.
+Finally, let us check that everything is correctly working.
 Py.test does not find any test so it should exit without errors.

 ``` bash
 (venv)~/binary$ py.test